 Coming up to other perfect tank mates for bettas-

-• Harlequin Rasbora – These species of Rasbora are considered as best fishes for male Tetras.
+- Harlequin Rasbora—These species of Rasbora are considered the best fish for male Tetras.
 They are small and can grow up to 2 inches only.
 They are also habitual of the same water conditions as Bettas.

-• Fire Rasbora – These are other Rasbora species that are compatible with Bettas.
-They are small, non-aggressive, and need to be kept in a group of 8 members.
+- Fire Rasbora – These are other Rasbora species that are compatible with Bettas.
+They are small, non-aggressive, and must be kept in a group of 8.

-• Endler – These are another compatible species for Bettas.
-They usually grow up to only 1 inch, depending on gender.
-These small fishes move in a shoal, which reduces their chance of getting harassed by Bettas.
+- Endler—This is another compatible species for Bettas.
+Depending on gender, they usually grow up to only 1 inch.
+These small fish move in a shoal, which reduces their chance of being harassed by Bettas.

-• Female Guppies – Guppies are another peace-loving community fish, but the males are not fit for the Bettas because they move slow and have colorful long fins.
+- Female Guppies—Guppies are another peace-loving community fish, but the males are not fit for the Bettas because they move slowly and have colorful long fins.

 Bettas can harm them by nipping on their fins and tails.
 So, keep female guppies instead.
 They don’t have any bright colorations or long tails.

-• Otocinclus Catfish – These fishes are also quite peaceful and small in size.
+- Otocinclus Catfish—These fish are also quite peaceful and small in size.
 They are bottom-dwellers but are not very active.
-We can see these fishes sitting on the logs for hours.
-So, they won’t invade Betta’s territory.
+We can see these fish sitting on the logs for hours so they won’t invade Betta’s territory.

-• Cory Catfish – These are another bottom-dwelling species of catfish.
+- Cory Catfish—This is another bottom-dwelling species of catfish.
 They are peace-loving and thrive best in a community tank.

-• Glass Catfish – These catfishes have a transparent appearance and can grow up to 5 inches.
+- Glass Catfish—These catfish have a transparent appearance and can grow up to 5 inches.
 They are best for larger tanks.

-• Celestial Pearl Danio These Danio’s species are schooling fishes that can’t grow more than an inch.
+- Celestial Pearl Danio—These Danio species are schooling fishes that can’t grow more than an inch.

-• Platy (short-finned) – These small fishes are social schooling fishes and grow up to 2 inches only.
+- Platy (short-finned)—These small fishes are social schooling and only grow up to 2 inches.

-• White Cloud Mountain Minnow – These are other small schooling fish that dwell in the tank’s upper or middle parts.
+- White Cloud Mountain Minnow—These small schooling fish dwell in the tank’s upper or middle parts.

-• Molly (short-finned) – These fishes are also known for their non-aggressive and schooling nature.
+- Molly (short-finned)— These fishes are known for their non-aggressive and schooling nature.
 They will add variety with their coloration.
 They mostly dwell in the upper parts of the water.

 Female Betta Tank Mates

-People choose male Bettas over females as the males are attractive, brightly colored, and have long majestic tails while females don’t have.
-But the female Bettas are easier to care for and keep in the community tank as they are less aggressive and territorial.
+People choose male Bettas over females because the males are attractive, brightly colored, and have long majestic tails, while females don’t.
+However, female Bettas are easier to care for and keep in the community tank as they are less aggressive and territorial.

-You get a variety of options to choose a mate for a female Betta’s tank.
-You also don’t have to worry about keeping other fishes with bright coloration and long tails as the female Bettas won’t nip on them.
+You get various options to choose a mate for a female Betta’s tank.
+You also don’t have to worry about keeping other fishes with bright coloration and long tails, as the female Bettas won’t nip on them.

-The female Bettas are less territorial so that they won’t fight with other fishes invading their space.
-It gives you the freedom to keep a slightly larger fish with them as well.
+The female Bettas are less territorial and won’t fight with other fishes invading their space.
+It also allows you to keep a slightly larger fish with them.
 But make sure they won’t nip or bite your Betta.

-All of these depend on each fish’s temperament as there is a chance that some of them can be slightly aggressive than the others.
+All of these depend on each fish’s temperament, as there is a chance that some of them can be slightly more aggressive than others.
 You can keep bottom dwellers with your female Bettas.

 Their presence or activity won’t annoy female Bettas much.
 The best bottom-dwellers for your female Bettas are –